0Ketan/Leetcode/README.md

-# first_repo
+# My all Leetcode solutions
-this is my first repo in github
+Also learning git and github from this repo
 <br>
-Author - Ketan raju
+Author - B Ketan raju